timh1975/SoftwareEngineeringPortfolio/week12.md

 **fig 2**

-The code segment below was again clear with good level of commentsl.
+The code segment below was again clear with good level of comments.
 However, the line StaffRotaModel newRota = GetNewRota was not particularly clean.
 Instead, I would have susggested using something on the line of StaffRota staffRota = GetNewRota.
 (Fig 3)

 ![](images/week12-review1b.png "")